samartzidis/BangleApps/apps/weatherClock2/README.md

 ## Requirements

-**This clock requires Gadgetbridge and the Weather app in order to get weather data!**
+**This clock requires Gadgetbridge (with _Allow Internet Access_ enabled) on your phone and the _My Location_ app on bangle.js in order to get weather data.**

-See the [Bangle.js Gadgetbridge documentation](https://www.espruino.com/Gadgetbridge) for instructions on setting up Gadgetbridge and weather.
+See the [Bangle.js Gadgetbridge documentation](https://www.espruino.com/Gadgetbridge) for instructions.

 ![Screenshot](screens/screen1.png)